Shopify/cli/packages/cli/README.md

   $ shopify app env pull [--no-color] [--verbose] [--path <value>] [-c <value>] [--env-file <value>]

 FLAGS
   -c, --config=<value>    The name of the app configuration.
       --env-file=<value>  Specify an environment file to update if the update flag is set --no-color          Disable color output.
-  --path=<value>        [default: .]
-The path to your app directory.
+      --path=<value>      The path to your app directory.
       --verbose           Increase the verbosity of the logs.

 DESCRIPTION
   Pull app and extensions environment variables.